amaipy/genetic_algorithm/README.md

 A Genetic Programming Algorithm developed from scratch to solve Symbolic Regression problems, implemented using Python 3.8.

-Created as an assignment for the Natural Computing course at UFMG in the first term of 2020 (01/2020).
+Created as an assignment for the Natural Computing course at UFMG in the second term of 2020 (02/2020).

 The `TP 1.ipynb` file is a Jupyter Notebook document that presents plots from the testing results (varying the evolution params) using the datasets `SR_circle.txt` and `SR_ellipse_noise.txt` (similar to the previous, but with noisy `y` values).